kuriringohankamehameha/myShell/README.md

 * Add some more builtin commands.
 * Have implemented a basic AutoComplete Engine using Tries.
 Incorporate it into the Shell, possibly with the help of the `ncurses` library.

+To compile and test the simple program with `ncurses`, compile with the `-lncurses` flag in `gcc`.
+Compile : `gcc -o engine engine.c -lncurses`

 ## Bugs
 * Suspend signal does not work as intended, if the background job waits for `tty` as input.
 * `&` does not allow support with pipes and redirection at present.